 One might question whether the wide and useful range of permeability enabled by the 40% microfiber blends would necessarily require a number of fiber sizes to access that functionality.
 Figure 2 shows the discrete fiber diameters of Figure 1 replaced with a blend of two commercially available microfibers — specifically 2.5-micron and 4.5-micron diameters.
 Figure 2 shows how the apparent diameters created by blending these microfibers allow manufacturers to more precisely achieve targeted permeability properties.

 The uniformity of a nonwoven media (aka “formation”) is an attribute of some importance, as it can influence a wide range of functional media characteristics, which can be negatively impacted by the non-uniformity of the substrate.
 These characteristics can range from relatively simple appearance requirements to rather complex filtration phenomena.
 Formation can be evaluated visually (by those sufficiently experienced) or instrumentally (e.g., M/K Systems, Inc., Formation Analyzer).
 The impact of PET microfibers of multiple sizes and shapes on the formation of a cellulose/synthetic blend was evaluated (see Figure 3).

-Eastman Cyphrex™ flat PET microfibers offer excellent processability for makers of high-strength paper and other wetlaid nonwovens.
-Their unique flat cross section means they can disperse easily in water — without special shear or agitation.
-Unlike other synthetic fibers, Cyphrex flat PET microfibers deliver excellent wet strength and can be processed on standard papermaking equipment used for cellulose fibers.
+Eastman Cyphrex™ flat PET microfiber 10101 offers excellent processability and dimensional stability for makers of high-strength paper, specialty papers (such as labels, packaging and wall coverings) and other wetlaid nonwovens.
+Cyphrex 10101 fibers have a unique flat cross section that means they can disperse easily in water — without special shear or agitation.
+Unlike other synthetic fibers, Cyphrex 10101 flat PET microfibers deliver excellent wet strength and can be processed on standard papermaking equipment used for cellulose fibers.
 See how these unique flat PET microfibers are transforming paper.